kkShrihari/miEAA3_mcp/README.md

   tsconfig.json \
   dist \
   -x "*.ts" "*.map" "*.log"

-Open Claude Desktop → Settings → Advanced → Install Extension Select the generated miEAA3_mcp.dxt file (from windows) Open a new Claude chat and use the miEAA tools directly (no manual server start required)
+Open Claude Desktop → Settings → Advanced → Install Extension

+Select the miEAA3_mcp.dxt file (from your Windows or local folder)

+Open a new Claude chat and use the miEAA tools directly (no manual server start required)
 ---

 ## Current Issue